Statewide Re-Opening and Recovery Plan

 Visitors and Travelers

+The State Department warns Americans not to travel abroad during the COVID-19 crisis.
 Recommendations for visitors and residents are frequently being updated.
-Please check with the Hawaiʻi State Department of Transportation for latest news regarding travel.
+Please check with the Hawaiʻi State Department of Transportation for the latest news regarding travel.

 Screening and cleaning

 - Screening for all passengers arriving to Hawaiʻi airports and harbors is expected to begin soon.
 The Hawaiʻi State Department of Transportation will post updates on their COVID-19 webpage.

 - Hawaiʻi airports and harbors are thoroughly and regularly cleaned and sanitized, with special attention on restrooms, common areas and touch points, such as handrails, doorknobs and elevator buttons.
 Additional hand sanitizer dispensers are being installed in lobbies and high passenger volume areas.